Langley, Essex: Village amenities

 The Upper Green contains the newly erected "Langley Village Hall and Community Centre" from 2021.

 The only remaining public house, "The Bull", is located on Bull Lane at the Lower Green.

 The village's 12th century, Grade 2 Listed, Church of England parish church, "St John the Evangelist" is located at The Causeway, Langley Upper Green.
 Its western tower was added in the 14th century and chancel in the 16th century.
 It stands at around 450 feet above sea level.
 It was re-opened in 1885 after thorough restorations.

 Facing onto the Upper Green at Bull Lane is the Langley Baptist Church.
 The building dates from 1828, after the formation of a baptist group by villagers in 1826.

 The village has an active Women's Institute (the WI).

 The parish is home to varied business units, a Rally school and a popular tea-room.

 The upper green is a good size for Cricket matches and has a cricket pitch marked on it.

 The nearest shop is in Clavering and the nearest supermarkets are in Saffron Walden and Royston.
 The local doctors surgeries and pharmacies are in Newport.
 The local post office is at Clavering.

 The nearest railway station is Audley End with links to Cambridge, and London and Stansted airport via Bishop's Stortford.

 There is no regular public transport.

 Events Calendar

-The village is known for its popular (locally-organised through volunteers and parish council) "Langley Village Fete" held on the August Bank Holiday each year on the Upper Green and in the Village Hall.
+The village is known for its popular (locally organised through volunteers and parish council) "Langley Village Fete" held on the August Bank Holiday each year on the Upper Green and in the Village Hall.

 History

 Langley is an Anglo-Saxon name for a long clearing in woodland.

 A pathway along the remains of a former Roman road passes along Langley's parish boundary with Clavering.

 It has its closest historical connections to Clavering.

+Between 1891 and 1895, Walter Hazell (later a liberal MP) hired superintendents to run a training farm from a farmhouse he rented (originally with 4 acres increasing to 28 acres in 1892) in Langley, Essex near Saffron Walden.
+The training farm was for unemployed and unskilled young men from London unable to obtain work.
+Whereas the farm was not profitable the success of the skills training led them to move to a 225-acre site in Buckinghamshire instead.
+Around 100 men (a few boys 14-17 and five aged 40-46, but an average age of 24) were helped.
+44 came from lodging houses and refuges.
+The intention was to gain skills and emigrate to Canada with the Self-Help Emigration Society.
+The farm was apparently called Bird Tree Farm.

 Wildlife

-The skies are patrolled by Red Kites and the village is surrounded by herds of Fallow deer.
+The skies are patrolled by red kites and the village is surrounded by herds of fallow deer.

 There are various protected wildflower verges.